 Most brides today marry in white which symbolises maidenhood.
-This tradition was started by the rich in the sixteenth century.
-The tradition was taken to a new level when Queen Victoria chose to marry in white instead of silver (which was the traditional colour of Royal brides).
+They started this tradition by the rich in the sixteenth century.
+They took the tradition to a new level when Queen Victoria married in white instead of silver (which was the traditional colour of Royal brides).
 Before the white dress, brides wore their best dress.
 The colour was a matter of preference.
 The following is a traditional rhyme offering advice on dress colour:

 Married in White, you have chosen right,